shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 # Game Launching Methods
 ## Launch via Parameters (with a desktop Shortcut)
 This method will launch the game directly from your desktop, without the need to open the battlenet client.
-1. Browse to your Diablo 2 Resurrected game install folder.
+1. Browse to your Diablo 2 Resurrected game install folder (you only need one install folder).
 2. Right click on d2r.exe and create shortcut.
 Copy shortcut to desktop.
 3. Edit the shortcut and append the target field with:<br>
   -username YourBnetEmail -password YourBnetPassword -address \<REGION><br>